iisjade/writing-samples/academic/README.md

 #<a name = "top"></a>Academic papers
 Term papers, essays and research proposals related to psychology, neuroscience, computer science, and philosophy.

+###[Here](https://github.com/iisjade/writing-samples/blob/master/academic/notes-from-underground.md) is an excerpt from my reflection on Dostoyevsky's *Notes From Undergound* [Philosophy]

 ###[Here](https://github.com/iisjade/writing-samples/blob/master/academic/CourseraFinalProject.pdf) is a joint article on the effect of sleep deprivation on sleep stages [CompSci/Neuroscience]

-###[Here](https://github.com/iisjade/writing-samples/blob/master/academic/notes-from-underground.md) is a reflection on Dostoyevsky's *Notes From Undergound* [Philosophy]

 ###[Here](https://github.com/iisjade/writing-samples/blob/master/academic/personality-stress.md) is a term paper on personality-stress associations [Psychology]
 ####Table of Contents